scikit-beam/scikit-beam/doc/development/testguide.rst

     # TEST_UNICODE_LITERALS

-anywhere in the file, and all tests in that file will be tested twice: once in the default mode where string literals are `bytes`, and again where string literals are `unicode`.
+anywhere in the file, and all tests in that file will be tested twice: once in the default mode where string literals are :obj:`bytes`, and again where string literals are :obj:`unicode`.

 Marking blocks of code to exclude from coverage
 -----------------------------------------------